05/04/2021 03:00 PM House STATE AFFAIRS

 3:55:03 PM

-MR. BEST stated explained that the highlighted numbers on the
+MR. BEST explained that the highlighted numbers on the table

-table indicated that "the governor had appointed somebody and
+indicated [when] the governor had appointed somebody and when

 CHAIR KREISS-TOMKINS pointed out that based on the provided

-information, it would be possible to parse out how many
+information, it would be possible to parse out in how many

 instances the governor was the dilatory factor.

-Legislative Research Services, further analysis of when the
+Research Services, opined that further analysis of when the

 governor had or had not complied with the 30-day requirement